greg-cc/AI_local_file_organizer/README.md

 Create your own categories and have the files in your subdirectory ai scanned and sorted/moved into category-titled subdirectories.

-Works on windows 8.1 machines, but with no GPU.
+Works on windows 8.1 machines as well, but with no GPU.
 Now with multiprocessor support for the classifier.

 Instructions: download py file and run using below. cmd> python AI_local_file_organizer.py